 You may also double major or take additional courses in a different field.
 Earning a master’s degree also provides the chance to select a different field of study.
 For example, you may earn a bachelor’s degree in computer science or marketing and a master’s in business administration (MBA).

-Getting a college degree is a good idea if you want to work in software sales.
+Getting a college degree is a good idea if you want to work in tech sales.
 About 52% of software sales representatives have a bachelor’s degree, making it beneficial even if the position does not strictly require a degree.

 Along with a degree, you will likely need sales experience.
 Look for any type of sales work during or after college to round out your resume.